-The Advanced Static Analysis displays the project resources and classpath to be scanned.
-If you have "Scan resources in dependent projects" enabled, you can see any dependent projects in the Workspace Source Dependencies root.
-If you have a source code folder set up for any of the referenced libraries and it is not in your workspace, it is listed in the External Source Dependencies folder.
-All library JAR files configured for your project that are not under the root of your project are shown in the External Classpath folder.
+The Advanced Static Analysis displays the complete absolute path of the project resources and classpath files to be scanned.
+If you have Scan resources in dependent projects enabled in the default project configuration options (see "Configuring Advanced Local Analysis Options" on page 25), you can see any dependent projects in the Scanning Resources root.
+All library JAR files configured for your project are shown in the Classpath folder.

-Scanning Projects
+Scanning Projects Locally